-lemmydividebyzero@reddthat.com to Technology@lemmy.worldEnglish · 6 days agosystemd has been a complete, utter, unmitigated successblog.tjll.netexternal-linkmessage-square73linkfedilinkarrow-up175arrow-down141
+lemmydividebyzero@reddthat.com to Technology@lemmy.worldEnglish · 2 months agosystemd has been a complete, utter, unmitigated successblog.tjll.netexternal-linkmessage-square72linkfedilinkarrow-up176arrow-down143cross-posted to: [email protected]

-arrow-up134arrow-down1external-linksystemd has been a complete, utter, unmitigated successblog.tjll.netlemmydividebyzero@reddthat.com to Technology@lemmy.worldEnglish · 6 days agomessage-square73linkfedilink
+arrow-up133arrow-down1external-linksystemd has been a complete, utter, unmitigated successblog.tjll.netlemmydividebyzero@reddthat.com to Technology@lemmy.worldEnglish · 2 months agomessage-square72linkfedilinkcross-posted to: [email protected]

 can someone please tell me how to make .mount files start at boot for smb shares ffs? is the only thing systemd is failing for me.